MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     * From the **Service Provider** drop-down, select **Azure Active Directory v2**.
     * Enter the client credentials, such as **Client Id** and **Client secret** for the Azure AD application.
-    * For the **Token Exchange URL**, use the scope value defined in [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot).
+    * For the **Token Exchange URL**, use the scope value defined in [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot) for example, `api://botid-<your-app-id>/`.
 The Token Exchange URL indicates to the SDK that this Azure AD application is configured for SSO.
     * In the **Tenant ID**, enter *common*.
     * Add all the **Scopes** configured when specifying permissions to downstream APIs for your Azure AD application.
 With the Client ID and Client secret provided, the token store exchanges the token for a graph token with defined permissions.
     * Select **Save**.